cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Removing the module

 As the module creates a number of resources during runtime (key pairs and spot instance requests), it needs a special procedure to remove them.

 1. Use the AWS Console to set the desired capacity of all auto scaling groups to 0.
 To find the correct ones use the `var.environment` as search criteria.
 Setting the desired capacity to 0 prevents AWS from creating new instances which will in turn create new resources.
 2. Kill all agent ec2 instances on the via AWS Console.
 This triggers a Lambda function in the background which removes all resources created during runtime of the EC2 instances.
 3. Wait 3 minutes so the Lambda function has enough time to delete the key pairs and spot instance requests.
 4. Run a `terraform destroy` or `terraform apply` (depends on your setup) to remove the module.

 If you don't follow the above procedure key pairs and spot instance requests might survive the removal and might cause additional costs.
 But I have never seen that.
 You should also be fine by executing step 4 only.

 ### Scenario: Multi-region deployment

-Name clashes due to multi-region deployments for global AWS ressources create by this module (IAM, S3) can be avoided by including a distinguishing region specific prefix via the _cache_bucket_prefix_ string respectively via _name_iam_objects_ in the _overrides_ map.
+Name clashes due to multi-region deployments for global AWS resources create by this module (IAM, S3) can be avoided by including a distinguishing region specific prefix via the _cache_bucket_prefix_ string respectively via _name_iam_objects_ in the _overrides_ map.
 A simple example for this would be to set _region-specific-prefix_ to the AWS region the module is deployed to.

 ```hcl
 module "runner" {